-- 158. The Products instead contain large amounts of added sugar as well as artificial sweetener; the added sugar, in fact, robs the body of such essential nutrients. - 159.
-Excess sugar consumption depletes vitamins and minerals, including those necessary for beneficial antioxidant health effects.
-Excess sugar consumption prevents antioxidant vitamins and minerals from working effectively in the body. - 160.
-Excess sugar consumption interferes with the body's metabolism of vitamins including vitamin C. - 161.
-Excess sugar consumption also depletes and blocks the absorption of vitamin D, calcium, magnesium, potassium, and chromium. - 162.
-Excess sugar consumption depletes thiamine, riboflavin, niacin, and cellular phosphate necessary for energy metabolism. - 163.
-Far from being a good source of antioxidants or antioxidant vitamins, the Products contribute to the depletion of all these nutrients from the human body. - 164.
-Defendants misleadingly label the Products as if they contain healthful fruit juices and supply healthful vitamins, when in fact they consist largely of sugar-water, the excess consumption of which interferes with the proper metabolism of those vitamins. - 165.
-Even apart from the fortification policy that the Products violate, it is misleading to consumers to trumpet the Products as sources of "ANTIOXIDANT [] VITAMINS." - 166.
-Rather than being a source of antioxidants, the added refined sugar in the Products depletes the body of antioxidants and blocks vitamin and mineral absorption and cellular benefits.

-- 167. California, New Jersey, and similar state laws prohibit labeling that is inherently misleading. - 168.
+- 162. Excess sugar consumption interferes with the body's metabolism of vitamins including vitamin C. - 163.
+Excess sugar consumption also depletes and blocks the absorption of vitamin D, calcium, magnesium, potassium, and chromium. - 164.
+Excess sugar consumption depletes thiamine, riboflavin, niacin, and cellular phosphate necessary for energy metabolism. - 165.
+Far from being a good source of antioxidants or antioxidant vitamins, the Products contribute to the depletion of all these nutrients from the human body. - 166.
+Defendants misleadingly label the Products as if they contain healthful fruit juices and supply healthful vitamins, when in fact they consist largely of sugar-water, the excess consumption of which interferes with the proper metabolism of those vitamins. - 167.
+Even apart from the fortification policy that the Products violate, it is misleading to consumers to trumpet the Products as sources of "ANTIOXIDANT [] VITAMINS." - 168.
+Rather than being a source of antioxidants, the added refined sugar in the Products depletes the body of antioxidants and blocks vitamin and mineral absorption and cellular benefits. - 169.
+California, New Jersey, and similar state laws prohibit labeling that is inherently misleading. - 170.
 The Products violate federal FDA and state food fortification and labeling policy as well.